Chinese Novels — Timeline, List, and Brief Introduction

 Legend of Nanke or Nanke Taishou Zhuan, by Li Gongzuo.

-Years later, he participated in defensive wars but failed, then his wife passed away, he got demoted and was sent back by the king.
+Years later, he participated in defensive wars but failed, then his wife passed away, and he got demoted and was sent back by the king.

 After he woke up, he realized he had experienced a lifetime in a dream.
 And later he found out that this kingdom in his dream was a huge ant cave near his mansion.

-He felt that wealth and power were all came from and went to emptiness, and nothing is permanent.
+He felt that wealth and power all came from and went to emptiness, and nothing is permanent.
 Afterward, he quit everything and lived a simple life.

 Tale of Liu Yi or Liu Yi Zhuan, by Liu Chaowei.